This guide provides command line instructions to test SMTP connectivity to outbound.mailhop.org and troubleshoot communication issues.

 - Mac:

-or download from the website - Linux:
+brew install swaksor download from the website - Linux:

-apt-get install swaks
+apt-get install swaksoryum install swaks

 Basic SWAKS Test Examples: